How TBC Group became one of the key players in digital transformation

 A: TBC group operates on two markets for the moment, Georgia as the core market and Uzbekistan (recent move).
 In Georgia, TBC bank holds around 40% of the market across all segments, like retail, SME, CIB, and payment business.
 Apart from the bank, the group also owns insurance businesses, PSP companies and the largest digital platforms on the Georgian market, the latter united in the company of Tnet.
 Tnet is operating across four key pillars, like lifestyle and ticketing, housing, cars, and e-commerce.

 TBC entered Uzbekistan a couple of years ago by acquiring payment company PayMe (one of the biggest payment companies in the country) and then launched a fully digital bank enabled by our in-house application Space.
-Currently, both businesses in Uzbekistan are growing rapidly and we already account for more than 8 mln users only in our Uz operations.
+Currently, both businesses in Uzbekistan are growing rapidly, and we already account for more than 8 million users only in our Uz operations.

 Q: Is your bank currently going through a banking transformation process or has it taken up a project of this sort?
 If so, can you give us more details on the timeline, teams involved, initial aim, etc...